 There were nebulous calls for North Auckland’s separation, with a capital in the Bay of Islands, and also some proposals to move one region into another province.
 Gisborne and Tairāwhiti toyed with leaving Auckland Province to join Hawke’s Bay Province.
 There were regular suggestions to separate Nelson South-West (today Buller and the upper Grey District) from Nelson and join it to Westland.
 By contrast, some Greymouth residents, dissatisfied with the Westland government in Hokitika, proposed the entire Grey District become part of Nelson—the Grey River proved an inconvenient provincial border.

 Note: in my book Acknowledge No Frontier, I distinguish between (colonial) separation and (provincial) secession.
 Although somewhat anachronistic, I felt that it provided analytical clarity.
-I have now largely abandoned this.
-Some advocates did use the terms “secession” and “independence”, but they were not common and “separation” was the normal term for colonial and provincial movements alike.
+I have now abandoned this.
+Some advocates did use the terms “secession” and “independence”, but they were much less common than “separation”, the normal term for colonial and provincial movements alike.

 What about the other colonies, how were they created?

 The original boundaries of NSW were sufficiently vague as to include all of New Zealand down to about Banks Peninsula near present-day Christchurch.
-Britain later downplayed this claim.
-Organised settlement began after the signing of the Treaty of Waitangi on 6 February 1840, and New Zealand was part of NSW until November that year, when Britain made it a separate colony before any separation movement emerged; the decision took months to reach New Zealand, and was proclaimed in 1841.
+Britain later downplayed this claim; it did not confirm NSW’s control over all of New Zealand until 1839.
+Organised settlement began after the signing of the Treaty of Waitangi on 6 February 1840, and New Zealand was part of NSW until November that year, when Britain made it a separate colony before any separation movement emerged; the decision took months to reach New Zealand, and was proclaimed in May 1841.
+(Note that Britain did not claim Rēkohu/Chatham Islands or annex them to New Zealand until 1842, so that small archipelago was never part of NSW.)

 Britain had likewise excised South Australia from NSW in 1836 before the first European settlers landed.
-A short-lived colony of Northern Australia in the 1840s, encompassing all of NSW north of the Tropic of Capricorn, was entirely a creation of the Colonial Office.
+A short-lived colony of North Australia in 1846, encompassing all of NSW north of the Tropic of Capricorn, was entirely a creation of the Colonial Office.
+William Ewart Gladstone designed it as colonial secretary shortly before Robert Peel’s government fell; when the 3rd Earl Grey took over the role, he had the letters patent creating the colony revoked—although, by the time the news reached Australia, an advance party had landed at Port Curtis near the present-day city of Gladstone and the first lieutenant-governor had been sworn in!

 Norfolk Island forms a curious and complex case.
 Originally part of NSW, the Colonial Office transferred it to Van Diemen’s Land in 1844.
 The settlement of the Pitcairners in 1856 prompted another change: it was removed from the direct control of any other colony and the governor of NSW became the governor of the Norfolk Islands.
 This was an entirely separate position, but one held by virtue of governing NSW.
 Then, in 1897, despite some discussion of incorporating Norfolk Island into New Zealand, London abolished the post of governor of Norfolk Island.
 The governor of NSW thereafter administered the island as a duty of that office—though the island remained administratively separate from NSW.
 After federation, an act of the Commonwealth parliament in 1913 formalised Norfolk Island as an external territory of Australia, effective from 1914.